Close Banner

 One of the big "treats" of the Disney Halloween party is trick-or-treating around the park.
 And best yet, it's for all ages!
 You can haul in quite a lot of candy if that's the goal, but we prefer to enjoy the entertainment and hit a trick-or-treat trail or two as we hop around.

-All party guests receive a reusable trick-or-treat bag with a fun Halloween design, so no worries about bringing your own bag (though we know some frogs like to bring their own to secure lots of candy).
+All party guests receive a reusable trick-or-treat bag with a fun Halloween design.
+No worries about bringing your own bag (though we know some frogs like to bring their own to secure lots of candy).
 All of the candy is individually wrapped and there is usually a mix of chocolate, peanuts and non-chocolate treats.

 Concerned about allergies?
 Disney has special allergy-friendly stations so everyone can trick-or-treat.
-Guests can pick up an allergy-friendly treat bag at the Chamber of Commerce near the entrance or in Liberty Square.
-Collect blue coins at regular treat stops and return to the two locations to redeem your goodies!
-Selections can vary, but we saw treats including Smarties, gummy bears, rice-milk chocolate bars and more.
-They provide lists of the full ingredients so there's something for every allergy!
+Guests can pick up a teal, allergy-friendly treat bag at the Chamber of Commerce near the entrance (available until 12:30 a.m.) or in Liberty Square (available until midnight).
+Collect teal tokens at regular treat stops and return to the two locations to redeem your goodies!
+Selections can vary, but we saw treats including Smarties, gummy bears, rice-milk chocolate bars and a choice of 4 different take-home Halloween crafts.
+Additionally, they provide lists of the full ingredients so there's something for every allergy!

 Mickey's Not-So-Scary Halloween Party Treat Locations